0xseljarida/Inception/NOTES.md

 | **A daemon** | a background service managing images, containers, networks, and the API |
 | **A CLI** | `docker run` instead of a page of manual setup |

-> **In short:** containers are a Linux feature.
-Docker is a very good tool for using it.
+> **In short:** containers are an operating-system feature.
+On Linux that's namespaces + cgroups, and Docker is a very good tool for using them.

 ---